 A provider of intuitive, all-in-one POS systems made for independently owned stores.

-‘ main customer base comes from the local community.
+small businesses‘ main customer base comes from the local community.
 Finding ways to reach out to the neighborhood is crucial to your success.
 You have many ways to learn about your area’s customers and create tailored marketing.
 Try some of the strategies in this guide.

 Join Local Directories and the Chamber of Commerce

 The internet gives you the opportunity to target people in your community looking for your goods or services.
-Google lets you create a profile
+Google lets you

-for free.
+create a profile for free.
 When someone searches for your business or specialty, your company will appear as a result.
 Creating a Google My Business profile also adds your business location to Google Maps so your customers can find you.

 Your town or neighborhood probably has a chamber of commerce to join as well.
 These organizations let businesses sign up as members and get benefits like networking events and promotions.
 They can also give you advice on your community’s market and provide advertising ideas.
 There is usually a fee for joining the chamber of commerce.